 Depending on your market, student housing can get leased well before move-in day.
 Some college towns sign lease paperwork as early as 6 months prior to the start of the lease term.

-Synonymous with back-to school move in day is turn season.
+Synonymous with back-to-school move-in day is turnover season.
 With hundreds of tenants vacating their apartments in preparation for new occupancy, property managers sometimes only have a week or two to get hundreds of units in make-ready condition.

 Remind your tenants in advance about move-out expectations, the timeline for vacating their unit and penalties for leaving a dirty or damaged property.
 Even though you have a security deposit to cover the cost of damages and cleaning, by getting your tenants to do all the cleaning and maintaining the property throughout the year, you will have less work to do getting the unit ready for the next lease.

 Make sure your move-out inspection paperwork is ready for an efficient walk-through, and your cleaning service and maintenance vendors are ready to prioritize your property as needed.

 To help you through the process, check these tips for a smooth tenant turnover.

 Reach out to future tenants a couple of weeks before their lease will begin to remind them of move-in day requirements.
 Your communication should include what day their lease will start, what tenant funds (if any) are due on move-in day, what time, and where they can pick up the keys to their new home.
 Student apartment communities should remind future tenants that move-in day will be very busy and their preparation will help the day go smoothly for everyone.
 You should also remind them to set up utility accounts before moving in.

 - Learn More: 15 Things to Remind Your Tenants On Moving Day